siddhesh-0409/Dapi-nuclei-counter/README.md

-# DAPI Nuclei Counter with Proliferation Analysis
+# DAPI Stained Nuclei Counter with Proliferation Analysis

 ## 📊 Overview
 A production-ready Python tool for automated nuclei counting and proliferation analysis from fluorescence microscopy images.
 Processes DAPI and CY5 channel images to count total nuclei and proliferating cells.